|

 Fine oil on artist board painting of a New England river scene by listed American artist, Harry Hambro Howe (1886-1968).
 Harry H. Howe was the son of T. Bailey Howe who is well known (T. Bailey) as an early 20th century New England painter known for his paintings of clipper ships and harbor scenes.
 His son, Harry H. Howe lived in Maine and he also painted New England scenes, clipper ships and Nantucket scenes.
 This oil painting is in very good condition and there are some vibrant colors and nice evening light with lots of shades of pink and blue in the sky.

-The BLUE HILL BAY GALLERY, located on Main St/Tenney Hill in Blue Hill, is open daily from 10-5.
-This special exhibit will be shown until the season's end.
+The BLUE HILL BAY GALLERY, located on Main St in Blue Hill village, is open daily in the summer from 10-4, otherwise by chance or appointment.

 See the calendar for future exhibitions.